msonbol-afiniti/dbt-demo/README.md

   - name: stg_callrecords
     description: >
-      Staging of the call records data where the data is type case to its correct format as illustrated below in the column data types, and an insert_date column is created to indicate when the data was staged.
+      Staging of the call records data where the data is type case to its correct format as illustrated below in the column data types, and an insert_time column is created to indicate when the data was staged.
     columns:
       - name: call_id
         data_type: integer